MakieOrg/AlgebraOfGraphics.jl/.github/ISSUE_TEMPLATE/bug_report_template.md

 ## Bug description

-A clear and concise description of what the bug is.
+Please describe clearly and concisely what the bug is.
 Also mention the expected behavior (what you expected to happen but didn't).

 ## Steps to reproduce